bossgarage/docs/src/content/docs/honda/honduino-obd2-dpfi.md

 **C9:**   Coil 3 (High side 3)
 **C11:** Coil 4 (High side 4)

-**WARNING:** Be sure to read all sections on ignition, so you don't damage any coils.
+**WARNING:** Be sure to read all sections on ignition so you don't damage any coils.

 ## 3.3.
 Injection